-- (a) (2) A statement as to which individual(s) or group, within the organization is responsible for reporting suspected fraud on the insurer's behalf. - 1.
-When composing such a statement, companies may cite specific position descriptions in lieu of employee names. - (b) A description of the insurer's criteria or threshold for reporting fraud to the Commissioner. - (c) (3)-A description of insurer's means of submission of suspected fraud reports to the Commissioner (e.g. NAIC OFRS, NICB, NHCAA, electronic state system, or other)
+- (9) A description of the procedures the insurer has established to ensure suspected insurance fraud is timely reported to [agency / division name] pursuant to [insert reference to state law] - (a) A statement as to which individual(s) or group, within the organization is responsible for reporting suspected fraud on the insurer's behalf. - 1.
+When composing such a statement, companies may cite specific position descriptions in lieu of employee names. - (b) A description of the insurer's criteria or threshold for reporting fraud to the Commissioner. - (c) A description of insurer's means of submission of suspected fraud reports to the Commissioner (e.g. NAIC OFRS, NICB, NHCAA, electronic state system, or other)